 Aboriginal and Torres Strait Islander peoples

-Aboriginal and Torres Strait Islander people experience eating disorders and body image issues at similar or higher rates than non-Indigenous Australians.
+Aboriginal and Torres Strait Islander peoples experience eating disorders and body image issues too.

-- Approximately three in ten Aboriginal and Torres Strait Islander young people are extremely or very concerned about their body image
+Approximately three in ten Aboriginal and Torres Strait Islander young people are extremely or very concerned about their body image

 At Butterfly we support all Australians with lived experience of a body image issue or eating disorder.
 We are committed to reducing stigma around eating disorders and increasing help-seeking and support for everyone who is impacted.

-We also understand that stereotypes about who experiences eating disorders are extremely unhelpful, so we’re committed to changing public perceptions.
-We’re also developing a Reconciliation Action Plan with Reconciliation Australia and we are an organisational member of Reconciliation NSW.
+We’ve also developed a Reflect Reconciliation Action Plan with Reconciliation Australia and we are an organisational member of Reconciliation NSW.
 Everyone at Butterfly has received Aboriginal and Torres Strait Islander cultural awareness training and we will continue to work on our cultural responsiveness.